11 Tips to Get the Most From Your New Router

 Numerous aftermarket baseplates help make freehand routing more stable and versatile.
 The Rockler Universal Router Base has an extended teardrop shape that gives you more stability when edge routing, it's transparent for excellent visibility, and includes a fence for consistent routing parallel to the edge.
 Another option is one of the Insert Plate Kits for our Convertible Benchtop Router Table, which are great for freehand use, yet fit easily into the Convertible Benchtop Router Table when needed.

 Routers kick out a lot of dust, but the good news is that it all comes from a small point source, and we offer products to catch it at the moment of creation.
 For the space directly surrounding the bit, consider our Edge-Routing Dust Port, which surrounds the bit and funnels dust directly into a 2-1/2" hose.
 For table-mounted routers, our Dust Right Router Table Dust Bucket [link to 68400] catches all the chips and dust that fall below the table, while also providing an avenue for dust to be captured above the table via the fence port.

 11. Tune Out the Noise, Tune In to Safety

 Routers are among the loudest tools in the shop, so be sure to wear hearing protection at all times.
 We offer a wide range of ear protectors, including many that will replace the noise with the music or podcast of your choice.
 If you have a router table, be sure to pick up a push stick and check out our featherboard selection so your stock stays firmly against the fence and table.
 And as always, eye protection is a must.

 We're confident you're going to love your new router, and we hope these simple tips will help you get more from it.
-Don't forget that we have expert staff in our stores, online and available by phone to help out if you have a question that's not answered here.
+Don't forget that we have expert staff in our retail stores, online and available by phone to help out if you have a question that's not answered here.